Marlborough School (Los Angeles)

-Marlborough School is an independent college-preparatory secondary school for grades 7 through 12 at 250 South Rossmore Avenue in the Hancock Park neighborhood of Los Angeles, California.
+Marlborough School is an independent college-preparatory secondary school for girls in grades 7 through 12 at 250 South Rossmore Avenue in the Hancock Park neighborhood of Los Angeles, California.
 Marlborough was founded in 1889 by New England educator Mary Caswell and is the oldest independent girls' school in Southern California.
-In 2016, Town & Country magazine ranked Marlborough as the "best girls' school in America."

 History

+Mary S. Caswell, a young teacher from Maine, founded Marlborough in 1889 as "St. Margaret's School for Girls".

+One year later, in 1890, the school moved from Pasadena to the city of Los Angeles.
+On October 1, 1890, the school opened at the corner of 23rd and Scarff Streets in the West Adams district.
+Occupying the empty Marlborough Hotel, the school adopted the name of its new location and was renamed the "Marlborough School for Girls".